nyu-pl-fa22/class08/README.md

 programmer to provide explicit type annotations in the program.

-The algorithm is guided by the syntax of expressions, taking advantage of the fact that the constant literals, inbuilt operators, and value constructors from which expressions are built impose constraints on the types that the values of these expressions may have.
+The algorithm is guided by the syntax of expressions, taking advantage of the fact that the constant literals, built-in operators, and value constructors from which expressions are built impose constraints on the types that the values of these expressions may have.
 Technically, the algorithm works by deriving a system of type equality constraints